tnowak22/e50/wiki/gadget_mode.md

 ***
 ## Connecting Through Windows

 If you are connecting from a Windows PC, then the [Bonjour Print Services](https://support.apple.com/kb/DL999?locale=en_US) from Apple are needed to connect to the Raspberry Pi via ssh.
+Install and reboot your PC for the changes to take effect.

 Finally, we can connect to the Raspberry Pi through ssh from the PC using: